JuulLabs-OSS/BTPTesterCore/defensics/docs/README.md

       - Valid case instrumentation delay (ms): 30000
 4. Instrumentation
    - Instrumentation
-      - Valid case instrumentation: yes
+      - Valid case instrumentation: no. This is verified using NewtMgr
-      - Instrumentation valid-case: any besides coap-tool.CoAP-basic.
-This test follows RFC 8974 or newer, and thus is sending CSM messages, not supported by Mynewt (Mynewt follows RFC 7959)
       - External: same settings as in [Defensics GUI](####Defensics-GUI)

 BTPTester must be configured by editing `coap_config.py`; here, you can enable: